piyushsatti/autotoes/README.md

 - No one wants the feature it seems...?
 They will later.

 ## Automate Market [<<<]
-- Market items can be put up for sale/auction; players can bid on them
+- Market items can be put up for sale/auction; players can bid on them.

 # Program Structure
 This section details how the program has been laid out, it follows the MVC architecture.
 These exist in the `src/main`.
 ## Member Oriented Classes
 These are models used in the project, these lie in the `src/main/model`.
 ### Player
+Encapsulates the members associated with a player.
 #### Attributes
+- player discord id
+- numbers of hours played
+- number of games played
+- number of characters created
+- linked list of characters with head pointing to latest character
 #### Members

+### Character
+#### Attributes
+- linked list of dtqs

+### DTQ
+- type of DTQ
+- character doing dtq

 ### DM extends Player
+Extends the player class to add DM members into the class.
 #### Attributes
 #### Members